usmansbk/trello/README.md

 # Trello School

-> Trello Board designed for schools
+> A Board designed for schools

 ![screenshot](./app_screenshot.png)

-Trello School is a variant of trello board designed to make it easier for students and teachers to collaborate.
+Trello School is a tool designed to make it easier for students and teachers to collaborate.

 ## Entities

 - User: Student or Teacher
-- Board: User can create boards and invite teammates to collaborate
+- Board: Each user has a single board
-- List: User can create lists or pin other users' lists on his/her board
+- Timetable: Users can create or pin schedules on their boards
-- Notification: User gets notified when a pinned list or group board is updated
+- Notification: User gets notified when a schedule is updated
-- Chat: Each list item (event, to-do, etc) has a chat section
+- Chat: Each event has a chat section
-- Reminder: User gets a reminder notification before a scheduled event
+- Reminder: User gets a reminder before an event

 ## Built With